Faith, Beauty, Justice

 Study and Reading Groups

 Each term there are a variety of small groups that meet around college for discussion, prayer and support.
 There are also lots of opportunities to pray more intimately and personally.
 The groups vary from term to term.
-The College also has a Christian Union who meet on Wednesdays and Sundays.
+The College also has a Christian Union who meet on Saturdays and Sundays.